-You can also have a look around eBay which typically has a lot of LEDs at very low prices, and you can also look for locations closer to you if you want quicker delivery.
+You can also have a look around eBay which typically has a lot of LEDs at very low prices.
+Also, look for locations closer to you if you want quicker delivery.

-- AliExpress, again you may need to look around a little, but a set has good value, you will need to have 550, 220, 10K for sure and other values will be useful too so it may be a good idea to choose a multi pack £1.67 for 600 pieces
+- AliExpress, again you may need to look around a little, but a set has good value.
+You will need to have 550, 220, 10K for sure.
+Other values will be useful too so it may be a good idea to choose a multi-pack £1.67 for 600 pieces

 - Proto-Pic most are in packs of 20 and around £0.25